Sojourn Through Ambient Spaces – print pdf

 Artist Statement

-My work often involves architecture and animals juxtaposed with unfamiliar landscapes, hinting at a vast shift in natural norms.
-I am obsessed with time’s effect on our own buildings, monuments, and nature, and often try to imagine the mark humankind can leave on the planet, both now and in the future.
+My work often involves anatomy, architecture, and nature, juxtaposed in unfamiliar landscapes, hinting at a vast shift in natural norms and a merging of self and place.
+I am obsessed with time’s effect on our own buildings, bodies, and nature, and thus my work often imagines the mark humankind leaves on the planet, both now and in the future.